KavrakiLab/Ape-Gen2.0/Naccess_DB_build/README.md

+This is a small README as reference for the Naccess anchor labeling part:

 - prepape_templates_for_SASA_analysis_As_only.sh
-Takes the PANDORA dataset and:
+Takes the dataset and:
 	1) Renames the chains
 	2) Checks how many of these .pdbs have ambiguous positions (with A,B,C,Ds)
 	3) and keep only the As for simplicity